wadetb/shellspace/doc/VR.md

 + Test a radial arrangement.

-+ Support simple float/int slider, checkbox, enum controls such that data is communicated to/from the widget.
++ Support simple float/int slider, checkbox, enum controls such that data is communicated to/from the widget (somehow).

 + Support commands with editable completion, e.g. "vnc open ..." where the ... is editable with an onscreen keyboard.